3-Dimensional TQFTs From Non-Semisimple Modular Categories: Unimodular, twist non-degenerate, and modular categories

 We will now recall some well-known facts about the end of the functor $\calC \times \calC^{\op}\to \calC$ sending every $(U,V) \in \calC \times \calC^{\op}$ to $U \otimes V^* \in \calC$ and about the coend of the functor $\calC^{\op} \times \calC\to \calC$ sending every $(U,V) \in \calC$ to $U^* \otimes V \in \calC$.
 We use the notation

 for the end and the coend respectively, and for their corresponding dinatural transformations.
-See Sections IX.4--IX.6 of \cite{M71} for a definition of dinatural transformations, ends, and coends, and see Section 4 of~\cite{FS10} or Section 3 of~\cite{FGR17a} for the specific coend $\coend$.
-In \cite{L94}, $\coend$ was used as a key ingredient for the construction of representations of mapping class groups of surfaces into certain morphism spaces of $\calC$ that will appear in Section \ref{S:pairing} too.
+See \cite[Sec.~IX.4--IX.6]{M71} for a definition of dinatural transformations, ends, and coends, and see \cite[Sec.~4]{FS10} or \cite[Sec.~3]{FGR17a} for the specific coend $\coend$.
+In \cite{L94}, $\coend$ was used as a key ingredient for the construction of representations of mapping class groups of surfaces in certain morphism spaces of $\calC$ that will appear in Section \ref{S:pairing} too.

 The coend $\coend$ carries the structure of a Hopf algebra in $\cat$ \cite{M93,L95} (the same holds for the end $\eend$, but we will not need it).
 For our conventions on braided Hopf algebras, as well as for a review of the construction of the Hopf algebra structure on $\coend$, we refer to \cite{FGR17a}.
 Our notation for structure morphisms of $\coend$ is